Chuchoruto/COE332-S23/homework05/README.md

 ### Script/Flask App
 `iss_tracker.py`
-The Flask App I have created runs the app on a local port and actively queries data from the dataset linked above based on the user's curl input
+The Flask App I have created runs the app on a local port and actively queries data from the dataset linked above based on the user's curl input.

 | Curl Route  | Method   | Output      |
 | ----------- | -------- | ----------- |